rodneyrehm/marionette.migrate/Readme.md

 This is a **Work In Progress** (but is `alpha` stage)

+## TODO: Look at backward-filling the following:

+* [Region] Calling show on a region with the same view that is currently shown is now a noop.
+Previously the view would be re-rendered.
+You can force a rerender by passing forceShow: true with the region show options. `MyApp.mainRegion.show(myView, {forceShow: true});`
+* [View] API change: Returning false from onBeforeClose no longer prevents the view from closing.
+This behavior was inconsistent with the rest of the library, and would require far too much logic to respect in all cases.
+Instead of returning false, you should handle your logic before calling close on the view.
+* [View] API change: childEvents callbacks no longer receives the event name as the first argument, making the arguments of those callbacks consistent with standard trigger callbacks.

+---

 ## TODO:

 * convert test/main.js to proper tests (QUnit?
 Mocha? halp!)